 As you can see from the chart above, it is expected that by 2023, brands will spend $25.1 billion annually on marketing automation, and the majority of them intend to use it for cross-channel campaign management software.

-Walker Sands State of Marketing Technology 2018 points out that in 2019 around 65% of marketing companies will spend more on martech, while only 5% want to decrease this spending.
+Walker Sands State of Marketing Technology points out that around 65% of marketing companies will spend more on martech, while only 5% want to decrease this spending.
 The majority of CMOs are actively adjusting the annual funds that they plan to invest for innovations next year.

-2019 will be the year of ‘marketing automation 2.0’.
+This will be the year of ‘marketing automation 2.0’.
 Companies will invest money like never before in AI and MA-powered marketing technologies.
-A lot of hype was devoted to these topics in 2017 and 2018, but this year will really further new discoveries.
+A lot of hype was devoted to these topics in in the last couple of years, but this year will really further new discoveries.
 The marketing automation solutions based on MA and AI technologies will find new implementations in customer experience personalization.

 Trend 1: Integration of Marketing Activities into the Customer Life Cycle